 - In the future, you will be able to declare cross-project dependencies.

 The second point is the more important.
-The plan is to require the name of a project before the
+The plan is to require the name of a

 : in a dependency.
 For example, if I wanted to require the